 Strength of Community: Yugabyte is a new product developed by a single company (Yugabyte) and all development and support of the product is dependant on this company.

 Functionality: The core Yugabyte engine supports full ACID transactions and a different replication model to Apache Cassandra.
-Presumably additional features will also be required for PostgresSQL compatibility.
+Presumably, additional features will also be required for PostgresSQL compatibility.
 While Yugabyte claims compatibility with core Cassandra features it seems likely that, given the differences in underlying engine models, there will be semantic differences that are not readily apparent (for example, Yugabyte already claims differences in consistency semantics).

-Scalability and Performance: Yugabyte have published benchmarks claiming improved performance for some scenarios.
+Scalability and Performance: Yugabyte has published benchmarks claiming improved performance for some scenarios.
 However, tuning of the Apache Cassandra configuration for their comparison benchmarks was extremely poor and, in any event, the very different architecture of Yugabyte is likely to lead to quite different performance characteristics versus Apache Cassandra depending on the use case.

 Azure Cosmos DB

-Breadth of production deployment: Cosmos DB was released in May 2017 although it builds on Azure DocumentDB which was released in 2014.
+The breadth of production deployment: Cosmos DB was released in May 2017 although it builds on Azure DocumentDB which was released in 2014.
 The Cassandra API was released into preview in November 2017.

 Licensing model: Cosmos DB is a proprietary, closed source, technology offered only as an Azure service.